 The tourist authorities were impressed enough to come up and plonk down these cylindrical blocks to mark the site of a forthcoming tourist center.
-Abuja needs something for tourists, because the things that would normally attract them--the National Assembly for starters--are off-limits.
-Fortunately, tourist arrivals are exiguous to the point of evanescence.
+Abuja needs something for tourists, because the things that would normally attract them--the National Assembly, for starters--are off-limits.
+Fortunately, tourist arrivals are few and far between.

 Before the creation of the Federal Capital Territory, there were several hundred thousand people scattered here in villages.
-Many were forcibly relocated to make way for important people.
+Many were forcibly relocated.
 Here's Katampe Village, moved here from an adjoining site and, with continuing growth in Abuja, unlikely to be permitted to survive on this new site much longer.

-Now this is what we want to see in the capital of the country with (say it again) Africa's Biggest Economy.
-The Churchgate Group's website says that the company is "Redefining Skylines and Enhancing Lifestyles."
-The caps should dispel any doubts you have.
+Now this is what we want in the capital of the country with (say it again) Africa's Biggest Economy.
+The Churchgate Group website says that the company is "Redefining Skylines and Enhancing Lifestyles."
+The caps should dispel any doubts.

 Across the street, the same Churchgate Group, in partnership with the Federal Capital Territory government, is building a World Trade Centre.
 (I'm practicing for my next life as a business journalist.
 Bloomberg, do you think?
 CNN?)

-A half-dozen towers are planned, and at least this one will be residential.
+A half-dozen towers are planned, and this one will be residential.
 Churchgate, headed by Bhagwan Mahtani, is based in Lagos.